Pilgrimage of Faith

 - Clergy Pension Supplement: Until the pension fund becomes fully funded, clergy pensions are supplemented to ensure dignified and secure support for the needs of retired clergy.

-- Seminarian Support: Priestly formation normally takes five to seven years.
+- Vocation Support: Priestly formation normally takes five to seven years.
 The costs of this formation are subsidized by the Diocese.
+Formation of permanent deacons is also supported by the Pilgrimage of Faith.

-- Sabbaticals and Training for Priests and Religious: Grants for priests and religous working in the Diocese allow them to upgrade their education and to renew and deepen their vocational calling.
+- Sabbaticals and Training for Priests and Religious: Grants for priests and religious working in the Diocese allow them to upgrade their education and to renew and deepen their vocational calling.

-- Lay Training: Grants from the Appeal assist lay persons to serve their parish and the dioccese more effectively.
+- Lay Training: Grants from the Appeal assist lay persons to serve their parish and the diocese more effectively.

-Capital and major maintenance projects are eligible for a 10% rebate grant with a maximum expenditure of one million dollars ($1,000,000).
+Capital and major maintenance projects are eligible for a 15% rebate grant to a maximum rebate of $100,000.
 All rebates must be claimed by the end of the calendar year following the completion of the project.

 - For more information, contact the pastor of your parish or mission or a member of the committee.